Eqis-Edu/OccultismPentacleTest/README.md

-Download and extract the folder "occultism" inside the "kubejs/data".
+Download and extract the folder "kubejs" inside your instance.
+Obviously you Occultism and KubeJS.

-I HAVEN'T ENTERED TEXTS YET, SO YOU WILL SEE A LOT OF TRANSLATION KEYS
+Some translation keys are still missing, or slightly incongruent.
+Most are very simple texts, with no history/lore.

 Color progression:
 - White -> Light Gray & Yellow